-According to Schwalbe, their new One series of road bike tires are the fastest rolling tires they've ever manufactured, they even built a brand new factory to manufacture these tires.
-On test today, is the Schwalbe One V-Guard 700 x 25C which is the clincher version of the One.
-It's also available as a tubular or tubeless road bike tire.
+According to Schwalbe, their new One series of road bike tires are the fastest rolling tires they have ever manufactured; they even built a brand new factory to produce these tires.
+Today I'm testing the Schwalbe One V-Guard 700 x 25C which is the clincher version of the One.
+The One is also available as a tubular or tubeless road bike tire.
 It seems like Schwalbe removed the Ultremo series from the 2015 model line-up, at least they don't show up on the official Schwalbe website anymore.
-So everybody that loved the Ultremo has to move up to the Schwalbe One.
+Everybody that loved the Ultremo has to move up to the Schwalbe One.

 The biggest improvement over the Ultremo is a new compound: OneStar.
 This compound was developed specifically for low rolling resistance.
 It's a triple compound which is based on special polymers that have only recently become available.
 Schwalbe says this results in a great improvement in the trade-off between durability, wet adhesion and rolling resistance.
-However, it does is 10 grams heavier than the Ultremo of the same size, this is attributed to the amount of material used.
+However, weight has increased by 10 grams when compared to the Ultremo of the same size; this is attributed to the amount of material used.

 |Tire Type||Tubetype (clincher)|